The photo says it all: Bacon Wrapped BBQ Chicken Stuffed Chile Peppers. *Cue lights from the heavens and the angels singing, this is a GOOD recipe!*

 Instructions

-- In a small mixing bowl, combine shredded chicken, BBQ sauce and cheddar cheese.
-Also, soak 15 toothpicks in a bowl of water.
+- In a small mixing bowl, combine the chicken, BBQ sauce and cheddar cheese.
+Soak 15 toothpicks in a bowl of water.

-- Using your fingers, carefully stuff chicken and cheese mixture into each pepper.
+- Using your fingers, carefully stuff the chicken mixture into each pepper.
 You might have a little left over- size of chili peppers can vary greatly!

-- Wrap 2-3 strips of bacon around each pepper, securing with toothpicks, as many as are needed.
+- Wrap a strip of bacon around each pepper, securing with toothpicks.

 - Heat the grill to medium-high heat.
-When heated, lightly coat with cooking spray and place the bacon wrapped chili peppers onto the top rack or on indirect heat.
-Turn every 2 minutes until all sides are done and bacon is fully cooked, approximately 15-20 minutes.
+When heated, lightly coat with cooking spray or coat with vegetable oil and place the bacon wrapped chile peppers onto the top rack or on indirect heat.
+Turn the chiles every 2 minutes until all sides are done and bacon is fully cooked, approximately 15 minutes.

 Could you do these in the oven??